frictionlessdata/frictionlessdata.io/site/development/roadmap/README.md

 <li class="done">
   <a target="_blank" href="https://framework.frictionlessdata.io/">Frictionless Framework (v5)</a>
   <a href="#" class="float-right">Dec 2022</a>
-  <p>We're going to publish a stable release version of Frictionless Framework </p>
+  <p>A year since the first framework release we're going to publish a new version with some low-level breaking changes.</p>
 </li>

 <li class="current">